 QUASI-JUDICIAL DECISION.
 A decision involving the finding of facts regarding a specific application of development regulation and that requires the exercise of discretion when applying the standards of the regulation.
 Quasi-judicial decisions include but are not limited to decisions involving variance, special use permits, certificates of appropriateness, and appeals of administrative determinations.
-Decisions on the approval of subdivision plats and site plans are quasi-judicial in nature if the regulation authorizes a decision-making board to approve or deny the application based not only upon whether the application complies with the specific requirements set forth in the regulation, but also on whether the application complies with one or more generally stated standards requiring as discretionary decision on the finding to be made by the decision-making board.
+Decisions on the approval of subdivision plats and site plans are quasi-judicial in nature if the regulation authorizes a decision-making board to approve or deny the application based not only upon whether the application complies with the specific requirements set forth in the regulation, but also on whether the application on the finding to be made by the decision-making board.